 They’re only $12 a pair, so you can get 2 pairs of the Viv Collection leggings for less than the price of one pair of LuLaRoe leggings.

 I bought a black pair and a dark blue and white pair called “Cracks in the Ice” (the first and third leggings in the image below.)
-I’m not usually a huge fan of prints, but I also love the print on the center pair.
+I also love the Blue Wilderness print, so I plan to order them soon.

 There are a ton of different prints to choose from, including a variety of solid colors.